porsche-design-system/porsche-design-system/packages/components/src/components/carousel/carousel.examples.md

 <Playground :markup="description" :config="config"></Playground>

-## Loop
+## Rewind

-By default, the `p-carousel` loops by rewinding and fast forwarding from the last slide to the first slide and first slide to the last slide as demonstrated in previous examples.
+By default, the `p-carousel` cycles by rewinding and fast forwarding from the last slide to the first slide and first slide to the last slide as demonstrated in previous examples.
-This behavior can be disabled by specifying `loop="false"` which also disables the prev/next buttons.
+This behavior can be disabled by specifying `rewind="false"` which also disables the prev/next buttons when on the first/last slide.

-<Playground :markup="loop" :config="config"></Playground>
+<Playground :markup="rewind" :config="config"></Playground>

 ## Wrap Content